jason-elter/postpc-2021-ex5/README.md

+I AM CURRENTLY TAKING THE IML COURSE AND WAS PRESENT AT THE MIDTERM SO ANY DELAY TO THE EXERCISE SUBMISSION IS DUE TO THAT.
+THIS COURSE'S STUDENT BOARD INFORMED US THAT DUE TO THE MIDTERM THAT WE GET AN EXTRA WEEK OR THIS EXERCISE.
+THANKS FOR UNDERSTANDING.

 PLAGIARISM STATEMENT:
 I pledge the highest level of ethical principles in support of academic excellence.
 I ensure that all of my work reflects my own abilities and not those of someone else.